Quality Centre Endorsement

 - Provide guidance to ELT Centres in their continuous improvement processes

 - Establish a cluster of like-minded, quality-focused stakeholders in the ELT Community

-The NEAS QA Framework comprises of twelve Quality Areas.
+The NEAS QA Framework comprises of fourteen Quality Areas.

 - Teaching, Learning and Assessment

 - Administration, Management and Staffing

 - Welfare of Students Aged Under 18 Years

 - Strategy, Risk and Governance